One Paycheck from the Edge: Housing Cost Burden in the US

 A long-running crisis that accelerated fast

-Housing affordability has been getting worse for two decades, but the past five years marked a sharp inflection.
+Housing affordability has been eroding for two decades, but the past five years hit differently.
 Between 2019 and 2024, median renter housing costs rose 38 percent while renter incomes rose 28 percent.
-For homeowners, median costs rose 25 percent against income growth of 23 percent.
-Each year, a larger share of the typical paycheck is consumed before any other bill is paid.
+For homeowners, costs and incomes moved in the same direction but barely, with costs up 25 percent against income growth of just 23 percent.
+Each year, a larger share of the typical paycheck is gone before any other bill gets paid.

-Roughly 6.4 million households were added to the cost-burdened rolls between 2019 and 2024, a population larger than Maryland.
-The number of severely cost-burdened households reached a record 21.6 million in 2024.
-Among renters, 22.7 million households are now cost burdened, equal to 49 percent of all renters, and that share has set a new high for four straight years.
+Harvard's Joint Center for Housing Studies, which analyzes the annual Census releases and uses a somewhat broader definition than the five-year estimates above, puts the 2024 totals higher still: 43.5 million cost-burdened households, including a record 21.6 million severely burdened.
+Roughly 6.4 million households were added to the cost-burdened rolls between 2019 and 2024, more households than Maryland has people.
+Among renters, 22.7 million households are now cost burdened, equal to 49 percent of all renters, and that share has set a new high for four years running.

-Several factors converged.
-Housing supply has lagged demand for more than a decade, particularly in the entry-level price tiers.
+Several forces converged to get here.
+Housing supply has lagged demand for more than a decade, particularly at the entry level.
 Mortgage rates roughly doubled between late 2021 and 2023, locking existing owners in place and pulling inventory off the market.
 Insurance and property taxes have climbed sharply in many states.
-Pandemic-era supports that briefly cushioned household budgets, including expanded unemployment, emergency rental assistance, and the boosted Child Tax Credit, have all ended.
-Wages have not kept up with the cost of shelter.
+And the pandemic-era supports that briefly cushioned household budgets, expanded unemployment benefits, provided emergency rental assistance, and boosted the Child Tax Credit have all ended.
+Wages have not kept pace with the cost of shelter.

 Cost burden is not evenly distributed.
-Among renter households, 56 percent of Black renters and 53 percent of Hispanic renters are cost burdened, compared with 45 percent of white renters.
-Among homeowners, the gap persists: 32 percent of Black homeowners and 29 percent of Hispanic homeowners are cost burdened, against 22 percent of white homeowners.
-These gaps reflect decades of discriminatory lending, exclusionary zoning, and wage inequality that compounded across generations and that still shape who can build housing wealth and who cannot.
+Among renters, 57 percent of Black renters and 54 percent of Hispanic renters are cost-burdened, compared with 45 percent of white renters.
+Among homeowners, the gap persists: 32 percent of Black homeowners and 29 percent of Hispanic homeowners are cost-burdened, against 22 percent of white homeowners.
+These gaps reflect decades of discriminatory lending, exclusionary zoning, and wage inequality that compounded across generations and still shape who gets to build housing wealth and who does not.

-Lower-income households shoulder the most extreme burdens.
-More than 80 percent of renters earning under $30,000 a year are cost burdened, and most of them are severely cost burdened, meaning more than half of their income goes to housing before food, transportation, child care, or medical bills enter the picture.
-What has changed since the pandemic is that cost burden is no longer confined to low-income households.
-Nearly half (49 percent) of renters earning $45,000 to $74,999, squarely middle income, were cost burdened in 2024, up 9.5 percentage points from 2019.
+Lower-income households carry the most extreme burdens.
+More than 80 percent of renters earning under $30,000 a year are cost-burdened, and most are severely cost-burdened, meaning more than half their income goes to housing before food, transportation, child care, or medical bills enter the picture.
+What has shifted since the pandemic is that the cost burden is no longer confined to low-income households.
+Nearly half of renters earning $45,000 to $74,999 were cost-burdened in 2024, up almost 10 percentage points from 2019.
 Even among renters earning $75,000 or more, the cost-burdened share has reached 14 percent.

 Older adults are another fast-growing group.
-Roughly half of newly cost-burdened homeowner households since 2019 are headed by someone age 65 or older.
-Even when a home is fully paid off, rising property taxes, insurance, and utilities can push a household onto the cost-burdened list.
-Households headed by an elderly person or person with a disability account for nearly 40 percent of severely cost-burdened renters despite making up only 29 percent of all renters.
+Roughly half of newly cost-burdened homeowner households since 2019 are headed by someone 65 or older.
+Even when a home is fully paid off, rising property taxes, insurance, and utilities can push a household into cost-burdened territory.
+Older renters are squeezed even harder: 58 percent were cost-burdened in 2023, and most of that group was severely burdened.
+Renter households headed by a person with a disability face similar strain, with 60 percent cost-burdened, 13 percentage points higher than households without one.

-High housing costs reach well past the household budget.
-Research linking ACS data to administrative records has found that, compared with a rent burden of 30 percent, a rent burden of 70 percent is associated with 12 percent higher all-cause mortality.
+High housing costs ripple well beyond the household budget.
+Research linking Census data to administrative records has found that compared with a 30 percent rent burden, a 70 percent rent burden is associated with a 12 percent higher all-cause mortality rate.
 An eviction filing alone is associated with a 19 percent increase in mortality, and an eviction judgment with a 40 percent increase.
-Severely cost-burdened households cut spending on food, health care, and prescriptions to keep a roof overhead, producing measurable downstream effects on emergency room utilization, hospitalization, and chronic disease management.
+Severely cost-burdened households cut spending on food, health care, and prescriptions to stay housed, resulting in measurable effects on emergency room utilization, hospitalizations, and chronic disease management.

-Children in housing-insecure households move more often, change schools more often, and post lower test scores and worse behavioral health outcomes than their peers in stable housing.
-Local economies absorb the costs too.
-Every dollar a household spends above the affordability threshold is a dollar that does not circulate through groceries, child care, small business, or savings.
-When cost burden tips into eviction, the public costs escalate sharply, with shelters, public health response, courts, and lost wages all compounding.
+Children in housing-insecure households move more often, change schools more often, and show worse educational and behavioral health outcomes than peers in stable housing.
+Local economies absorb the costs, too.
+Every dollar spent above the affordability threshold is a dollar that does not circulate through groceries, child care, small businesses, or savings.
+When the cost burden tips into eviction, public costs escalate quickly.

 What You Can Do

 Help your neighbor stay housed.
-The most direct action is supporting local organizations that prevent housing loss, including legal aid groups, emergency rental assistance funds, tenants' rights organizations, and community land trusts.
-If you know someone struggling to keep up with rent, helping them connect to a 211 navigator, a legal aid clinic, or a housing counseling agency can be the difference between staying housed and entering the eviction system.
-Many eligible households never apply for assistance because the process is confusing or stigmatized, not because they don't need it.
+Support local organizations that prevent housing loss, including legal aid groups, emergency rental assistance programs, tenants' rights organizations, and community land trusts.
+If you know someone struggling to keep up with rent, connecting them to a 211 navigator, a legal aid clinic, or a housing counseling agency can be the difference between staying housed and entering the eviction system.
+Many eligible households never apply because the process is confusing or stigmatizing.

 Show up where housing decisions get made.
-Housing policy is set at every level of government: federal funding for vouchers and LIHTC, state-level tenant protections and zoning preemption, and local zoning, permitting, and inclusionary housing rules.
-Most of the levers that determine whether new homes get built and whether tenants are protected from eviction are local.
-Showing up at city council and planning commission meetings, supporting candidates who prioritize housing supply and tenant stability, and contacting elected officials about specific bills are among the most durable things an individual can do.
+Most of the decisions that determine whether new homes are built and whether tenants are protected are made locally.
+Attend city council and planning commission meetings, support candidates who prioritize housing supply and tenant stability, and contact elected officials about specific bills.
+It is more durable than it sounds.

 What Organizations Can Do

-Hospitals and health systems are positioned to lead.
-They see the consequences of housing instability every day in their emergency departments and chronic disease caseloads.
-Screening patients for housing instability and connecting them to legal aid, rental assistance, or medically tailored housing programs is a high-impact, low-cost intervention.
-Community benefit investments in supportive housing, medical-legal partnerships, and housing-focused community development financial institutions are a natural fit for nonprofit hospital resources.
+Hospitals and health systems: Screen patients for housing instability and connect them to legal aid, rental assistance, or medically tailored housing programs.
+Direct community benefits investments toward supportive housing, medical-legal partnerships, and housing-focused community development financial institutions.

-States and local governments hold most of the levers.
-State housing finance agencies can pair LIHTC with state credits and gap financing to produce more units.
-Right-to-counsel ordinances in eviction court have substantially reduced eviction rates wherever they have been implemented.
-Zoning reforms that legalize multifamily housing, accessory dwelling units, and missing-middle housing types directly address supply constraints.
-Source-of-income protections prevent landlords from refusing voucher holders.
+Federal, state, and local governments: Pair LIHTC with state credits and gap financing to produce more units.
+Pass right-to-counsel ordinances in eviction court.
+Reform zoning to legalize multifamily housing, accessory dwelling units, and missing-middle housing types.
+Enact source-of-income protections to prevent landlords from refusing to rent to voucher holders.